Isaiah 10 – Assyria Judged

 Nor opened his mouth with even a peep.”

 a.
 Are not my princes altogether kings: Assyria had such an inflated view of themselves that they regarded their princes to be on the level of the kings of other nations.

 b.
-As I have done to Samaria and her idols, shall I not do also to Jerusalem and her idols: Here, the LORD describes the proud, arrogant heart of the Assyrians.
+As I have done to Samaria and her idols, shall I not do also to Jerusalem and her idols?
+Here, the LORD described the proud, arrogant heart of the Assyrians.
 Samaria was the capital of the northern kingdom of Israel, which was given over to gross idolatry.
 Jerusalem was the capital of the southern kingdom of Judah, which still maintained some worship of the Lord GOD.
-In their pride, they thought the Lord GOD nothing more than one of the idols that they had conquered in Samaria or in many other cities.
-The Assyrians were in for a rude wake-up call!
+In their pride, the Assyrians thought the Lord GOD nothing more than one of the idols that they had conquered in Samaria or in many other cities.
+The Assyrians were in for a rude wake-up call.

 i.
-“The cities mentioned in verses 9 and 10 came under Assyrian control between 740 and 721 B.C., and none of the gods of these areas had provided the slightest help.”
+“The cities mentioned in verses 9 and 10 came under Assyrian control between 740 and 721 B.C., and none of the gods of these areas had provided the slightest help.
+It was assumed that the ‘idols’ (v.10) of Jerusalem were equally impotent.”
 (Wolf)

 d.
-By the strength of my hand I have done it: Again, the LORD is revealing the heart of Assyria.
-They glory in their own strength and wisdom (by my wisdom, for I am prudent).
-They exaggerate their power (I have gathered all the earth).
+By the strength of my hand I have done it: Again, the LORD revealed the heart of Assyria.
+They gloried in their own strength and wisdom (by my wisdom, for I am prudent).
+They exaggerated their power (I have gathered all the earth).

 i.
 Julius Caesar had this heart of pride when he said of his military conquests: Veni, vidi, vici (“I came, I saw, I conquered”).
 Charles V had a better heart when he said of his military conquests, Veni, vidi, sed Christus vicit (“I came, I saw, but Christ conquered”).

 3. (15-19) God assesses the arrogance of Assyria.